Information last updated: March 2026

 A professional with a background in HRM might end up as a general HR manager or a specialist in an area such as benefits, payroll, or recruiting.
 Meanwhile, HRD experts may be best suited for positions as training and development specialists and managers, instructional designers, or program developers.

-While these two areas are distinct, there are a number of similarities between them.
-For instance, they both involve problem solving.
+While these two areas are distinct, there are several similarities between them.
+For instance, they both involve problem-solving.
 HR managers may be called upon to resolve conflicts in an organization when they arise, and these often require creative, thoughtful solutions.
-Likewise, HR developers may be tasked with designing new methods and systems of training, involving a similar exercise in problem solving.
-Because both roles involve working with people, possessing interpersonal skills may prove helpful in the development and managing of healthy relationships between employees and an organization.
+Likewise, HRD professionals may be tasked with designing new training methods and systems, requiring a similar exercise in problem-solving.